industrial-edge/jenkins-cicd/docs/pipeline.md

 *Note: Public repository is chosen to shorten the lenght of this documentation.
 You can also select private repository but be aware of setting up ssh key and Jenkins credentials for succesfull connection with GitHub.
 See: [jenkins-with-private-github-reposiotory](https://medium.com/@shreyaklexheal/integrate-jenkins-with-github-private-repo-8fb335494f7e)*

 <img src="graphics/create_repo.gif" width="1000"/>
-//rewrite 4-7
-4) Clone this repository to your local development environment using `git clone <repositoryURL>` command.

-5) Open the cloned repository using VS-Code.
-Folder should be empty.
+4) Create empty folder inside of your device.

-6) Copy application file from either shell or docker (use your prefered one) [src](./src) folder to the empty folder.
+5) Copy application file from either shell or docker (use your prefered one) [src](./src) folder to the empty folder.

-7) Push this code to your repository by running this commands in your terminal:
+6) Push this code to your GitHub repository by running this commands in your terminal:

     ```bash
     cd <yourdirectory>